mrcybercat/internship-entry-assessment/programming-test.md

 B --|> A
 C --|> B
 ```
 Bellow the Java and C# code is provided for the presented UML diagram.
-Every public class is naturally would be localed
+Every public class naturally would be localed
-in a separate file in case of Java
+in a separate file in case of Java.
 ```java
 public abstract class ObjectA {